Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/environment-write.png" width="60%" title="Users assigned environment write access will be able to edit environment settings." />

-It's essential to set the **Environment write access** settings only if you intend to grant users the ability to edit them.
+Only use **Environment write access** settings when you intend to grant users the ability to edit environments.
 To grant users only the permissions inherent to their set, leave this setting blank (all boxes unchecked).

 ### SSO mappings <Lifecycle status="managed,managed_plus" />